Martin H. Brinkley: Community service and honors

 Brinkley has served on the boards of or acted as pro bono counsel to many nonprofit institutions with charitable, religious, artistic and educational missions, such as the North Caroliniana Society, the North Carolina Symphony, and Saint Mary's School.
-For seventeen years (2004–21) he was Vice Chancellor of the Episcopal Diocese of North Carolina, and succeeded Edward L. Embree III as Chancellor of the Diocese in November 2021, becoming the principal legal adviser to the Right Reverend Samuel Sewall Rodman III, XII Bishop of North Carolina, and various diocesan institutions.
+In 2004 he became Vice Chancellor of the Episcopal Diocese of North Carolina and has been Chancellor since 2021.
 He is a former senior warden, junior warden and vestry member at Christ Church, Raleigh.

 In 2011–2012 Brinkley served as president of the North Carolina Bar Association.
 He is an elected member of the American Law Institute and an honorary Master of the Bench of the Honourable Society of the Middle Temple.
-In 2017, he received the North Carolina Bar Association's H. Brent McKnight Renaissance Lawyer Award, which recognizes "those North Carolina attorneys whose trustworthiness, respectful and courteous treatment of all people, enthusiasm for intellectual achievement and commitment to excellence in work, and service to the profession and community during a multi-faceted, accomplished life, inspire others."

 Personal life

-Brinkley is a classical musician, performing as a pianist and an oboist.
-He is a student of Keisuke Wakao, Assistant Principal Oboe of the Boston Symphony Orchestra and Principal Oboe of the Boston Pops.
-He previously studied with Joseph Robinson, Principal Oboe of the New York Philharmonic (1977-2005).
+Brinkley is an amateur oboist and pianist.